esheldon/desdb/README.md

     machine dbmachine.ncsa.uiuc.edu login your_username password your_password

-The "dbmachine" should be replace by the actual the DES database host, and "your_username" etc should be replaced with your login info.
+The "dbmachine" should be replace by the actual the DES database host, and "your_username" and "your_password" should be replaced with your login info.
 And make sure the file is not readable or writable by others.

     chmod go-rw ~/.desdb_pass